- Do greyhounds make good pets?

 - Are greyhounds good with cats and other animals?

 The simple answer is that some are, some are not.
 We regularly have cat friendly greyhounds available however we do strongly encourage adopters with cats to keep the muzzle on their greyhound for the first couple of weeks while observing how they interact.
 We have placed greyhounds into homes with chickens, cats, horses, alpacas, rats, ferrets and even rabbits!
 It all depends on the individual greyhound and through the adoption process, we’ll aim to match the best dog for your lifestyle.
+These types of greyhounds are very few and far between.

 - Which gender makes a better pet, male or female?